-Liam Moore put pen to paper on a four-year contract at Madejski Stadium in August 2016.
+Liam Moore put pen to paper on a four-year contract at Madejski Stadium in August 2016, signing from Leicester City.

-The 6’1” centre back became the tenth signing of the summer, leaving the reigning Premier League champions to begin a new chapter in his career with Jaap Stam’s Royals.
+The 6’1” centre back became the tenth signing of the summer, leaving the reigning Premier League champions to begin a new chapter in his career with the Royals.

 Loughborough-born Liam came through the ranks at the King Power Stadium, captaining the Foxes’ youth team before making his first team debut for City in a 2-1 win over Crystal Palace in January 2012.